-Her manager can easily conclude that Sophie is a top performer, and this employee scorecard template shows exactly in which aspects.
+Her manager can easily conclude that Sophie is a top performer, and this employee example shows exactly in which aspects.

 This employee scorecard example can be also used during and throughout a project or at the end of the project looking back.
 It is a compact view for project managers, department leaders, and top executives to see how efficiently, successfully, and within expectations, the project or employee performance is progressing.
 If you want to go deeper into call center data management, we suggest you read our article on call center reporting.

-Let’s go quickly to our final performance scorecard template and see what kind of scorecard we can create that can be included in a comprehensive social media report.
+Let’s go quickly to our next performance template and see what kind of scorecard we can create that can be included in a comprehensive social media report.